 Chambers Global 2018: (The Bahamas)

-Lennox Paton has been rated Band 1 as a firm by Chambers Global for the Bahamas.
+Lennox Paton has been ranked Band 1 as a firm by Chambers Global for the Bahamas.
 We are the only law firm in the Bahamas to have a Band 1 rated attorney in each of our main practice groups: Brian Simms QC (Litigation and Dispute Resolution), Michael Paton (Financial Services) and David Johnstone (Real Estate).

 On Lennox Paton: BAND 1